The Water Horse

 by Dick King-Smith (1990)

 Dick King-Smith is probably best known as the author of Babe: The Gallant Pig, the story that went on to be a Hollywood movie.
-But, he has a large cannon of delightful books with animals – real and fantastical – as the stars.
+But, he has a large canon of delightful books with animals – real and fantastical.
 The Water Horse is a mischievous romp and another animal lovers’ delight.
 King-Smith is a natural story teller, and this tale has the easy feel of a well-loved folk tale.